Analysis | Why the debate over what counts as ‘infrastructure’ probably suits the Biden team just fine

 We will first note that major pieces of legislation often include components that seem to deviate from the bill’s central intent.
 In 2017, Trump signed into law the “Tax Cuts and Jobs Act,” a bill slashing corporate taxes and, for a while anyway, reducing income taxes for some Americans.
 But it did a lot of other things, too, like removing the individual mandate from the Affordable Care Act.
 That bill authorized fossil-fuel drilling in the Arctic National Wildlife Refuge.
 After the law was signed, Trump boasted about getting ANWR drilling approved, something that even Ronald Reagan couldn’t get done.

 Sure, you can argue that the individual mandate excision was part of the “tax cuts” part of the bill.
 And drilling in the Arctic could be presented as being about “jobs,” even though the broad rhetorical debate over the bill was about the tax cuts that were its flagship issue.
-And as soon as you do that, you see the overlap with Biden’s infrastructure bill — again, “The American Jobs Plan” — and its inclusion of things that can similarly be covered under the provided rhetorical umbrella.
+As soon as you do that, you see the overlap with Biden’s infrastructure bill — again, “The American Jobs Plan” — and its inclusion of things that can similarly be covered under the provided rhetorical umbrella.

 Why wasn’t there widespread outcry about the ACA change and the drilling when Trump’s bill was passed?
 In part because the umbrella under which it was offered was itself unpopular.
 Only about a third of the country supported the bill anyway; there was no need for opponents to isolate these less-popular parts of the bill to gin up skepticism.
 Voters were already skeptical.